-In response to the letter, and a similar request from the Butte County Farm Bureau a meeting was called to develop a proposal for representation of the environmental community and groudwater users in unicorporate areas of the County.
-The Butte County Board of Supervisors is expected to consider a proposal to form an Advisory Commitee at the meeting on October 11, 2016.
+In response to the letter, and a similar request from the Butte County Farm Bureau a meeting was called to develop a proposal for representation of the environmental community and groundwater users in unincorporated areas of the County.
+The Butte County Board of Supervisors is expected to consider a proposal to form an Advisory Committee at the meeting on October 11, 2016.

 Chico350 BEC’s newest Fiscal Sponsorship, leading the way in Climate Change awareness, education and action.
 Find out more at http://world.350.org/chico/

 The proposed Stonegate development, threatens more than 300 acres of vernal pool wetland habitat vitally important to a wide variety of native species including the Endangered Butte County Meadowfoam and jeopardizing the chance for planned species recovery outlined in the Butte Regional Conservation Plan (BRCP) through remarkable collaborations between US Fish and Wildlife Services, CA Fish and Wildlife Service, Lassen Chapter of the CA Native Plant Society, and others.
 This site needs to be used for permanent conservation, not for further development and degradation of our watershed and natural habitats.
 To learn more about vernal pools in Butte County and how they benefit local habitat, click here.